 - Golden Heavy Gel to add some volume and sculpt so effect to the wave.

 - Golden Heavy Gel again to build up the layers and glue down the "door".

-I added some under the wood for what was lifted out of the water by Ezren leaning heavily on it to lift his arm free.
+I added some under the wood for what was lifted out of the water by Reaper Bones Ezren leaning heavily on it to lift his arm free.

-The door was something I made a while ago had never really used.
-I trimmed the rounded edges to make a "broken" edges look to the top and bottom and painted it.
+The door was something I made a while ago and had never really used.
+I trimmed the rounded edges to make a "broken" edge look to the top and bottom and painted it.